 May I use someone else’s card?

 Cards are non-transferable.
 You may use someone else’s card ONLY if you are checking out materials on their behalf.
-The cardholder must contact the library to make arrangements ahead of time
+You must have the other person’s card or card number.
+Staff will not be able to assist you without that information.

 What happens if I lose or damage an item?